 Looking for ways to reduce your property taxes?
 You’ve come to the right place.

-In Washington D.C., the effective property tax rate is 0.56%, which is significantly lower than the national average of 1.07%.
-But since property values in D.C. are so high, the actual median dollar amount a D.C. resident pays is $3,647—higher than the U.S. average of $2,471.
+In Washington D.C., the effective property tax rate is 0.55%, which is significantly lower than the national average of 1.1%.
+But since property values in D.C. are so high, the actual median dollar amount a D.C. resident pays is $3,699—higher than the U.S. average of $2,690.

 Since property taxes are levied according to the budget needs of taxing units (like counties and school districts), the amount you’ll pay can change every year.
-It can also change if your home’s assessed value increases significantly—and home values in Bethesda and D.C. have been steadily rising.
+It can also change if your home’s assessed value increases significantly.
 For many, big jumps in property taxes can cause stress and financial strain—but don’t worry.
 There are ways to reduce your tax amount and cap the percentage it can increase each year.
-In D.C. and Maryland, you just have to apply for the homestead deduction.
+In D.C., Maryland, and Virginia, you just have to apply for the homestead deduction.

 What is the homestead deduction?
 What about tax caps?